StrangeBeeCorp/docs/docs/thehive/setup/installation/migration.md

-# Migration from thehive 3.x
+# Migration from TheHive 3.x

 TheHive 5.x is delivered with a tool to migrate your data from TheHive 3.x. stored in Elasticsearch.